The Short Answer:

 So of course, I went at it using the only way I knew at the time:

-.
+rclone copy path/to/local/folder/ remote:bucket/folder.
 And off it went.
-It’s a sizeable backup, and it will take a while, and that’s fine.
+It’s a sizable backup, and it will take a while, and that’s fine.
 I was looking around Backblaze’s newly redesigned site and I don’t even know how or what I was looking for, but I came across this mysterious

 Once you’ve set up and configured Rclone, you’ll need to create an empty folder to mount your B2 bucket inside of.
 I’ve already got several internal storage drives mounted at

 /mnt/.
 Yours may be mounted elsewhere, but I think that’s a pretty standard mount location.
 Once you’ve created your folder, you’ll want to confirm it has the correct permissions to work with

 [bash]sudo mkdir /mnt/MyB2MountPoint[/bash] and then [bash]ls -l /mnt/[/bash].
 The

 -l flag will display all the read/write/execute permissions as well as ownership of the files and folders targeted with

 ls.
 If you created your mountpoint folder using